Osaka Travel Guide

 Osaka offers many of the same hardcore shopping opportunities that Japan's other major metropolises do, with the most famous shopping district, Shinsaibashi, offering a mixture of department stores, fashionable boutiques, and Western stores.
 Nipponbashi is the best place to go for electronics.

-Osaka food has its own flavour, putting its distinctive stamp on everything from sushi to Okonomiyaki (DIY-style curbside fare).
+Osaka has a distinct cuisine, putting its unique stamp on everything from sushi to Okonomiyaki (DIY-style curbside fare).
 You'll find cheap and easy food at Tsuruhashi Fûgetsu.
-After dinner, head to Bar Kama Sutra, the top karaoke spot in Osaka.
+After dinner, head out for some fun in one of the karaoke bars.
 The liveliest nightlife is found in Dotombori.

 Become our Osaka Travel Expert